I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mpiowmi/ns-mpiowmi-_mpio_adapter_information.md

 Should be zero.

-`PathId`
+`AdapterName`

-An unsigned 64-bitfield that represents an identifier that is assigned to a particular path.
-This field will match the PathIdentifier field in the instance(s) of the PDO_INFORMATION class that represent device(s) exposed via this path.
+A string field that returns the friendly name of the host bus adapter through which this path is exposed.

 ## Requirements